 5. Land New Clients by Pitching and Networking

 The final and most important step towards launching a new VA business is, of course, finding your first few clients.
-In my experience of teaching literally thousands of new VAs over the last several years, client growth happens exponentially.
+In our experience of teaching over 11,000 new VAs and freelancers over the last ten years, client growth happens exponentially.

 7 Steps to Landing and Keeping Your First Virtual Assistant Client